 The Ma’an only gave enough for a person to live for one day.
 There was no plenty, there was no extra in the present tense.
 So: the 1.5 is lowered to 1.

-It doesn’t represent the people standing up – it represents the Angels getting’ down.
-Sorry, I couldn’t help myself.
+[As an aside, the cover on the Aron has no specified height.
+It doesn’t represent the people standing up – it represents the Angels gettin’ down.
+Sorry, I couldn’t help myself.]

 In this way, the measurements of the table and the cover are a riff off the measurements of the Aron itself.
 They both have context because of the Aron.
 They are a derivative of it.